flecoqui/projects/_posts/2017-05-18-Mandarine.md

 http://docs.microsofttranslator.com/text-translate.html#!/default/get_Translate

-As the size of the input text must not exceed 10000 characters, the subtitiles are translated one by one.
+As the size of the input text must not exceed 10000 characters, the subtitles are translated one by one.
 Once the input WEBVTT file has been parsed, each subtitle is transmitted to the Cognitive Service as an input text.

 Below a sample code in C# which calls the Translator service for each subtitle: